Chemistry with Foundation Year

 All about the course

+The foundation year will prepare you with the knowledge and skills to progress onto the BSc (Hons) Chemistry course.
 In year one you will build your foundation in core areas of chemistry.
-In year two you will develop chemistry-based analytical skills.
+In year two you will develop chemistry-based laboratory skills.
 In the third year, emphasis will be placed upon chemical research and highlighting new developments in the field of chemistry.

 You'll start to understand the significance of the structure of atoms, their classification in the periodic table, chemical reactions and bonding to form organic and inorganic molecules and the importance of pH.